The study looked at nearly half a million adolescents from 34 countries across Europe and North America.

 Rising national wealth across high-income countries has led to improvements in health and well-being among adolescents, the study notes, but the gap in quality of health between rich and poor has widened.

-For the study, researchers measured socioeconomic-related inequalities across five distinct areas of adolescent health:
+For the study, researchers measured socioeconomic-related inequalities across five distinct areas of adolescent health:- Physical activity

 Changes in all of these areas were tracked over the study period of 2002-10.
 The study looked at nearly half a million adolescents from 34 countries across Europe and North America who were surveyed as part of the World Health Organization (WHO) Behavior in School-aged Children study in 2002, 2006 and 2010.